View Jacob Grimes's Obituary on emissourian.com and share memories

 |

-He is survived by hisparents, Jim and wife Nettie Wanda, nee Breakfield, Grimes, Berger; two sisters, Drs.
-Carri Homoky and husband Doug, Kingsport, Tenn., and Rachel Buckley and husband Liam, Garfield, Ark; two brothers, Jason Janes and wife Cheryl Ruzich Janes, Herrin, Ill., and Dr. James Grimes and wife Sharon, Washington; other relatives and many friends.
+He is survived by his parents, Jim and Nettie Wanda Grimes, Berger; maternal grandmother, Hazel, nee Midgett, Breakfield, Berger; siblings, Dr. Carri Homoky and husband Dr. Doug Homoky, Kingsport, Tenn., Jason Janes and wife Cheryl Ruzich Janes, Herrin, Ill., Dr. James Grimes and wife Sharon, Washington, and Rachel Buckley and husband Liam, Garfield, Ark.; nieces and nephews, Sarah, Emma and Henry Homoky, Stevie Rae Ruzich, Jaylen and Jillian Janes, Izzy Spruill, Max, Maddie and Miles Grimes, Gage and Avery Jones, Claire, Colin, Patrick and Conrad Buckley; many other relatives and friends.

+Visitation was held Sunday, March 1, from 3 to 6 p.m. at Martin Funeral Home, Marthasville, with a funeral service at 6 p.m.
+Friends were invited for dinner with the family after the service at Best Western Plus Expo Center, 2621 E. Fifth St., Washington, MO 63090.

+Memorial donations may be may to the Franklin County Humane Society, in care of Martin Funeral Home, 510 East Main St., Warrenton, MO 63383.